he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/alchemistresearchfield/Bomber.md

 ## Greater Field Discovery<span class="item-type">Level 13</span>

-You can increase the splash on your bombs to damage creatures within 10 feet, or 15 feet if you have [[Expanded Splash]].
+You can increase the splash on your bombs to damage creatures within 10 feet, or 15 feet if you have [[DATABASE/feat/Expanded Splash|Expanded Splash]].

 ## Perpetual Perfection<span class="item-type">Level 17</span>